 To avoid a tipping point where temperature averages will exceed 1.5 degrees, with catastrophic effects across the globe, government, business, and household practices must change.
 The Bellingham City Council supports local efforts to attack climate change at its source via increased energy efficiency and switching from fossil fuels to low carbon energy sources.
 Critical activities include electrification of transportation and buildings, achieving a 100% renewable utility grid, and reducing waste of energy and materials.

 Climate Protection Action Plan and Task Force

-The City has a Climate Protection Action Plan, created in 2007 and recently updated, to strengthen targets for reducing energy use and emissions in City operations and in the broader community.
-On May 7, 2018, the Bellingham City Council passed a Resolution implementing the updated Climate Protection Action Plan and creating a Climate Action Plan Task Force to explore whether achievement of the CAP targets can be accelerated.
+Bellingham has a Climate Protection Action Plan (CAP), created in 2007 and updated in 2018, with targets for reducing energy use and emissions in City operations and in the broader community.
+On May 7, 2018, the Bellingham City Council passed Resolution 2018-06 endorsing the 2018 Plan and creating a Climate Action Plan Task Force to explore whether achievement of the CAP targets can be accelerated.
 City staff are working to implement the CAP and to accelerate targets whenever possible.

 - Recent Council meetings on CAP implementation and priorities